Background

 - The checks and account statements filed only evidenced the payment of the invoices issued due to the contract entered into.

-- The photographs of the machinery and the advertising posters and copies filed did not conclude that the taxpayer had been a user of the trademark.
+- The photographs of the machinery and the advertising posters and copies filed did not conclude that the taxpayer had been a trademark user.

-- The work contracts and Addenda entered into do not indicate the use of the trademark is a key element to enter into such agreements.
+- The work contracts and Addenda entered into do not indicate using the trademark is a key element in entering into such agreements.

 - The Economic-Financial Report – Marketing and Multiple Criteria Valuation of the Assignment of the Distinctive Sign, although it analyzes the effect of branding on sales, concludes the performance and positioning of the trademark derive from the taxpayer’s actions and not from the use of the trademark.

-Finally, the Court concludes that the taxpayer did not demonstrate or justify the necessity of the expense or its link with the generation of income, given that this did not demonstrate having benefited from the assignment contract, thus maintaining the repair made by the Administration and confirming the appealed resolution.
+Finally, the Court concludes that the taxpayer did not demonstrate or justify the necessity of the expense or its link with the income generation, given that this did not demonstrate having benefited from the assignment contract, thus maintaining the repair made by the Administration and confirming the appealed resolution.

 Conclusion

-Based on the aforementioned, when the taxpayer intends to deduct as an expense the royalties paid for the rights of use of a trademark, this should evaluate the principle of causality of such expenses.
+Based on the aforementioned, when the taxpayer intends to deduct the royalties paid for the rights of use of a trademark as expenses, it should evaluate the principle of causality thereof.
 In order to prevent the expense is repaired in the event of an audit procedure, the documentation supporting the need and indispensability of the contracted trademark to generate profits for the company should be available.